 Year 11 can be a very stressful year.
 The culmination of revision, regular testing, the fear of failing and the high expectations in the classroom can take their toll.
 Fortunately, we have a number of systems in place to support our young people through this year.

 The pastoral curriculum, which takes place during registration, provides bespoke lessons on revision techniques and the process of preparing for exams.
-These sessions, created by Heads of Departments, contain subject specific information and recommended revision techniques for upcoming exams.
+T

 Year 11 also benefit greatly from the school’s intensive careers’ programme which provides our young people with a very personal yet supportive input into future career choices.
 One such support is the “Mock Interview Day.”
 This wonderful occasion allows pupils to experience a pretend job interview which takes place in front of external representatives from the world of work.

-Year 11 also benefit from our experienced well-being team who offer crucial sessions such as meditatation, emotional counselling and PSTEC.
+Year 11 also benefit from our experienced well-being team who offer crucial sessions such as meditation, emotional counselling and PSTEC.
 These have proven to be extremely useful at anxious times throughout the year.

 However, it is very important that Year 11 take ultimate responsibility in ensuring their final journey is a successful one.
 They must make sure they are preparing properly for their exams.
 As a school we recommend that pupils have a quiet area to work of a night so that they can do some valuable revision.
 Independent study is key when building confidence for the final assessments so it is imperative that this skill is perfected.

 There will be several times throughout the year when pupils might review their approach to learning and consider different ways to prepare for their studies.
 They must remember that slight improvements can make massive differences.